Abundant Acres Growers

 Southern Gardeners' Collection

 We offer these varieties earlier in the spring than our main listings.
-We anticipate availability on these varieties to run from early to late March 2010.
-Items marked "Southern Collection only" will be offered exclusively from this one advance sowing; when these varieties have grown too large to ship, they will no longer be available.
-(The other items can be ordered in the regular listings and should be available all season.)
+We anticipate availability on these varieties to run from early March to early April 2012.
+Items marked "Southern Collection exclusive" will be offered only from this one advance sowing; these may not be available outside of the listed Southern Collection ship season.

 TOMATOES